 Perform well-known Pop songs during your audition.

-This is crucial.
-Take a popular K-pop song and add your own arrangement and style to it.
-When you have time, take a look at YouTube of IU’s acoustic cover of SNSD’s Gee.
-If you perform your own original song or an obscure song, most judges will tune you out from the start.
-If you are a songwriter, you will have plenty of opportunities to showcase your talent, just don’t do it during an audition.
-While you are a trainee you will be asked to write and choreograph your own original music so keep that in mind.
+Most judges will tune you out from the start if you perform your original or obscure song.
+If you are a songwriter, you will have plenty of opportunities to showcase your talent, don’t do it during an audition.
+While you are a trainee, you will be asked to write and choreograph your original music so keep that in mind.
 Most auditions will ask you to sing an English song and one Korean song.
-It is always good to have one backup just in case.
+It is always good to have one backup, just in case.

 Prepare one personal dance choreography routine.

 Most auditions will ask you to do dance choreography.
 Again pick a popular song and choreograph your dance routine.
 This is where you can show them your creativity more than with a song.
 Check out this amazing choreography of BTS’s Boy With Luv below by 1MILLION Dance Studio.
 There are tons of choreographed dance routines on this channel where you can get inspired.

 If you perform an existing dance routine, you will be judged by the Kpop group performing that routine.
 Therefore it will have to be perfect.
 If you can do the routine perfectly, then, by all means, go with that choreography but be warned, if you don’t do it perfectly, judges will notice.
 We recommend checking out Korean YouTubers Waveya’s YouTube channel to learn more about the hottest dance moves to add to your choreography.